core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-fields-protection title="Protection of CoAP Header Fields and Payload" artwork-align="center"}

 Most CoAP Header fields (i.e. the message fields in the fixed 4-byte header) are required to be read and/or changed by CoAP proxies and thus cannot in general be protected end-to-end between the endpoints.
-As mentioned in {{intro}}, OSCORE protects the CoAP Request/Response layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCORE.
+As mentioned in {{intro}}, OSCORE protects the CoAP Request/Response Layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCORE.

 The CoAP Header field Code is protected by OSCORE.
 Code SHALL be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping on or manipulating the Code (e.g., changing from GET to DELETE).